 Because the Terms & Conditions document is essentially a legally binding agreement; it is, therefore, not only important to have one in place, but also necessary to ensure that it meets legal requirements.
 This means that the document must be up-to-date with all applicable regulations, precise, visible and easily understandable so that users can both easily see it and agree to it.
 The “agreeing action” should be done in an unambiguous way (e.g. clicking a checkbox with a visible link to the document before being able to create an account or use the service).

 While the full content may vary based on the particulars of your business, the Terms and Conditions should at least include the following:

 - Identification of the business

-- Description the service that your site/app provides
+- Description of the service that your site/app provides

 - Information on risk allocation, liability, and disclaimers